acend/terraform-training/content/en/docs/06/1-kubernetes-aks.md

 files.

 The `location` argument defines in which Azure region the resources shall be deployed.
-We choose `westeurope` which is the Netherlands because it is amongst the cheapest in Europe.
+We choose `westeurope` which is the Netherlands because it is amongst the cheapest regions in Europe.

 ## Step 2: Add a virtual network and subnet